esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

     answer: str
 ```

 Define the retriever function of the RAG.
 It taked in the question and does a similarity search in the created vectorstore and returns the text snippets that were found to be similar.
 The similarity search converts the question into an embeddings vector and uses the cosine similarity to determine the similarity between the question and snippets.
 It then returns the top 4 snippets with the highest cosine similarity score.
+The snippets are returned in the original text form, i.e. the retrieved vectors are transformed back into text.

 ```python
 def retrieve(state: State):